-Austin A. Davis was the first African American person outside the city of Pittsburgh to win an elected state office in southwestern Pennsylvania.
+Austin A. Davis was the first Black American outside of the city of Pittsburgh to win an elected state office in southwestern Pennsylvania.
 A native of McKeesport, Pa , Rep. Davis captured 74% of the vote to lead the 35th district of the Pennsylvania House of Representatives in a January 2018 special election.
 He holds seats on the House Appropriations, Insurance, and Consumer Affairs committees and serves as a deputy Democratic whip.
 His district includes three of the region’s most racially diverse and economically challenged communities: Clairton, Duquesne, and McKeesport.

 What led to your career in politics?